 The good news is that cooler heads prevailed.
 John D. Rockefeller Jr. was a lifelong abstainer.
 He gave at least $350,000 38 to the Anti-Saloon League.
 But he announced his support for repeal because of the widespread problems that prohibition caused.39 He explained his change of belief in a letter published in The New York Times.

 He expressed deep disappointment with the Noble Experiment.
 Speakeasies had replaced saloons two-fold if not three-fold.
 Lawbreaking and organized crime mushroomed.
 And respect for law plummeted.40

-The popular vote for repeal of Prohibition was 74 percent in favor and 26 percent in opposition.41 So by a resounding three to one vote, the American people rejected prohibition.
+The popular vote for repeal of Prohibition was 74 percent in favor and 26 percent in opposition.41 So by a resounding three to one vote, people rejected prohibition.
 Only two states opposed Repeal.42 A hummingbird had indeed flown to Mars with the Washington Monument tied to its tail.
 The noble experiment of prohibition had failed miserably.

 Billy Sunday had proclaimed John Barleycorn’s death at the beginning of Prohibition in 1920.
 But he was premature.

 And sore surprised them all.43